awslabs/data-solutions-framework-on-aws/framework/API.md

 - *Type:* {[ key: string ]: any}

-Optional parameters that are passed down.
+(Optional) These are parameters that are passed down to the integration test stack.

+For example: the integration test script and where the test script is located.

 ---